-Although I try to be unobtrusive whilst filming, I also try not to interfere with the viewers enjoyment of the video by using unnecessary camera movement.
-I find this distracts the viewer from what they are trying to watch.
-There should be little evidence that there is a person operating the camera.
+We also try to keep the camera movements to a minimum as that can distract from the action.
 Zooms and pans are an exception when filming longer scenes, such as marriage services and speeches, but as long as they are performed smoothly then it shouldn’t distract the viewer.

-Being a fly-on-the-wall doesn’t allow you the luxury to position the subjects where you would like them, so you need to use all your experience to find the best position to to get the best shots.
-Knowing where to place yourself to avoid bad lighting is important: facing the sun for a beautiful backlit shot or with your back against the window for that small indoor room.
-This knowledge of using available light ensures you are giving the customer the most complimentary images possible.
+Knowing where to place yourself to avoid bad lighting is also important: facing the sun for a beautiful backlit shot or with your back against the window for that small indoor room.
+Knowledge of available light ensures you are giving the customer the most complimentary images possible.